History of logarithms: Tables of logarithms

 A page from Henry Briggs' 1617 Logarithmorum Chilias Prima showing the base-10 (common) logarithm of the integers 1 to 67 to fourteen decimal places.

 Part of a 20th-century table of common logarithms in the reference book Abramowitz and Stegun.

 A page from a table of logarithms of trigonometric functions from the 2002 American Practical Navigator.
 Columns of differences are included to aid interpolation.
+An offset of 10, which can be subtracted at the end of computation, is added to all values to avoid more error-prone negative values.